Yagisan/The-Bustling-Valley/README.md

 # Choosing a Farm

-This modlist has been selected to run with, and tested on **Grandpa's Farm** from Stardew Valley Expanded.
-While in theory any farm should work, they not all been extensively tested.
-The beach farm is known to have issues with NPC Map Locations, Stardew Valley Expanded and Ridgeside Village (no one has made a world map merging all those locations together.)
-Support may not be available if you are not running **Grandpa's Farm**.
+This mod list should work with any farm, however they not all been extensively tested.
+The beach farm is known to have issues with NPC Map Locations, and Ridgeside Village (no one has made a world map merging all those locations together.)

 # Updating